Der-Kai-T/tetra_control_callout/README.md

 You can control which user will be able to use which Settings (ISSI / GSSI / SUB / Severity).
 Every action is recored in the log available to all admin-users.

 ## Current State
-Currently this is Version 0.0 containing the Laravel sceleton application whithout any function.
+Currently this is Version 0.01 containing the Laravel sceleton application whithout any function.

+## Notes
+- V 0.01 added AdminLTE3 Template